Large Language Models for Travel Behavior Prediction: Case study

 \subsection{Data}

-The model is evaluated on the Swissmetro stated preference survey data set \citep{bierlaire2001acceptance}.
+Mode choice prediction is evaluated on the Swissmetro stated preference survey data set \citep{bierlaire2001acceptance}.
 The survey aims to analyze the impact of travel modal innovation in transportation, represented by the Swissmetro, a revolutionary maglev underground system, against the usual transport modes represented by car and train.
 The data contains 1,004 individuals with 9,036 responses.
 Users are asked to select from three travel modes (train, car, and Swissmetro) given the corresponding travel attributes.

-The LLM-based prediction model is compared against three benchmark models: 1) multinomial logit (MNL), 2) random forest (RF), and 3) neural networks (NNs).
-MNL is the canonical travel behavior prediction tool, while random forest and NNs are proven to perform well empirically \citep{wang2021comparing}.
-Since the sample sizes are small, we do not include more advanced deep-learning models as benchmarks.
+Trip purpose prediction is evaluated using the 2017 US National Household Travel Survey (NHTS), which tracks daily trip, socio-demographic features, and trip purposes.
+A total of 4 trip purposes are included: working, social, recreation, and others.

-Considering the cost of the OpenAI API, We further down-sample from the whole data set.
-We use a balanced sampling to randomly select 1,000 samples as the training data (only for benchmark models) and 200 samples as the testing data set.
-Balanced sampling means the proportions of each travel mode in the final data set are almost the same.
+For both datasets, we use balanced sampling to randomly select 1,000 entries for the large training set, 10 for the small training set (training sets are for benchmark models only), and 200 for the testing dataset.
+Balanced sampling means we ensure the proportion of all labels (i.e., mode choice and trip purposes) are the same.
+Results are derived from the average of 5 random samples.

-The features and data statistics (combined training and testing) are shown in Table \ref{tab_stat}.
+The features and data statistics (combined all training and testing datasets) are shown in Tables \ref{tab_stat} and \ref{tab_stat2}.